yoiwa-personal/suid_sudo/doc/APIs.md

         what_to_do(...)
     }

-Current implementation uses YAML.safe_load for return value communication in Ruby.
+Current implementation uses `YAML.safe_load` for return value communication in Ruby.

 ### run_in_subprocess (for Perl)

 In Perl, run_in_subprocess can be similarly used as Ruby.
 All exceptions are propagated as a simple string.
-Current implementation uses JSON (JSON::PP) for return value communication in Perl.
+Current implementation uses `JSON` (`JSON::PP`) for return value communication in Perl.

 ## Misc functions

-Functions in this section are not exported; these should be called via explicit module attribution.
+Functions in this section are not exported; these should be called via an explicit module reference.

 ### show_sudo_command_line